-This page contains historic information from the Finance Act 2015
+This page remains here for historic research interest on the Finance Act 2015

 The Budget speech was on 18th March 2015 with the resulting 2015 Finance Act legislation following on 26th March - only 8 DAYS later.
 A record for the fastest passing of a Finance Act.